MysteryPancake/Houdini-Fun/README.md

 ### 3D SDFs (Formula-based)

-Check my [3D SDF page](./Houdini_SDFs.md) for a bunch of 3D shapes from Inigo Quilez, and instructions on how to use them!
+[See my 3D SDF article](./Houdini_SDFs.md) for a bunch of 3D shapes from [Inigo Quilez](https://iquilezles.org/articles/distfunctions/), and instructions on how to use them!

 [<img src="./images/sdfs/sdf_volumes.png?raw=true">](hips/sdf_volumes.hipnc?raw=true)